-The programming environment for the general-purpose instructions in 64-bit mode is similar to that described in Section 7.1
+The programming environment for the general-purpose instructions in 64-bit mode is similar to that described in Section 7.1.

 - General-purpose registers In 64-bit mode, sixteen general-purpose registers available.
 These include the eight GPRs described in Section 7.1 and eight new GPRs (R8D-R15D).
 R8D-R15D are available by using a REX prefix.
 All sixteen GPRs can be promoted to 64 bits.
-The 64-bit registers are referenced as RAX, RBX, RCX, RDX, RBP, RSI, RDI, RSP and R8-R15 (see Section 3.4.1.1).
-Promotion to 64-bit operand requires REX prefix encodings. - Segment registers In 64-bit mode, segmentation is available but it is set up uniquely (see Section 3.4.2.1). - Flags and Status register When the processor is running in 64-bit mode, EFLAGS becomes the 64-bit RFLAGS register (see Section 3.4.3). - Instruction Pointer register In 64-bit mode, the EIP register becomes the 64-bit RIP register (see Section 3.5.1).
+The 64-bit registers are referenced as RAX, RBX, RCX, RDX, RBP, RSI, RDI, RSP and R8-R15 (see Section 3.4.1.1, "General-Purpose Registers in 64-Bit Mode").
+Promotion to 64-bit operand requires REX prefix encodings. - Segment registers In 64-bit mode, segmentation is available but it is set up uniquely (see Section 3.4.2.1, "Segment Registers in 64-Bit Mode"). - Flags and Status register When the processor is running in 64-bit mode, EFLAGS becomes the 64-bit RFLAGS register (see Section 3.4.3, "EFLAGS Register"). - Instruction Pointer register In 64-bit mode, the EIP register becomes the 64-bit RIP register (see Section 3.5.1, "Instruction Pointer in 64-Bit Mode").